 I believe many of us long to hear those four powerful words.
 As a business coach, I do an exercise at the end of a group coaching session to bring it to a close.
 I ask the attendees to think about what they most want to hear in their lives.
-Then, I ask them to walk around the room in silence, randomly walking up to one another and gently whisper in one another’s ear what you most want to hear.
+Then, I ask them to walk around the room in silence, randomly walking up to one another and gently whisper in one another’s ear what they most want to hear.

 Always, “I’m proud of you” is what most people long to hear.

 It’s simple.
 Just four words.
 Four words that can change someone’s life.
-I know it would have changed mine.